hyweljohnllewellyn/hywelme/_posts/2016-06-12-migrate-a-drupal-6-website-to-wordpress-4-5.md

 For your use please:

-1. Update the Drupal and WordPress database names with your own
+1. Update my Drupal and WordPress database names 'drupal_wp' and 'wordpress_wp' with your own
 2. Update the Drupal content types with your own..see line 80 in the sql..

 {% highlight sql %}